 I water all my houseplants (all two of them) every Friday.
 So, once a week.

 I just recently adopted this practice.
-Before, I watered when they started to look wilted a bit (which is the plant speaking to you – WATER ME!!).
-Which apparently according to my mom (who has a green thumb) puts too much stress on the plant.
+Before, I watered them when they started to look wilted a bit (which is the plant speaking to you – WATER ME!!).
+Apparently according to my mom (who has a green thumb) puts too much stress on the plant.

 So, mark a day on your calendar once a week and water it.